Article 5: On the Appetites

-This is a series to further explain the articles of “A Conservative Christian Declaration.”
+This is a series to further explain the articles of “A Conservative Christian Declaration.” .

-We affirm that manipulation of the visceral appetites is dangerous to rightly ordered worship and Christian piety (Phil 3:19).
+We affirm that manipulation of the visceral appetites is dangerous to rightly ordered worship and Christian piety (Phil.
+3:19).

 We deny that the transmission of biblical truth can be rightly administered through the use of methods that appeal to the appetites.
-We further deny that holy affections may be expressed in worship employing aesthetic forms that by design stir the appetites.
+We further deny that holy affections can be expressed in worship employing aesthetic forms that by design stir the appetites.

 Ryan Martin is pastor of the First Baptist Church of Granite Falls, Minnesota.
 Prior to that, he served as the associate pastor of Bethany Bible Church in Hendersonville, North Carolina.
 He is on the board of directors of Religious Affections Ministries.
 Ryan received his undergraduate degree at Northland Baptist Bible College, and has received further training from Central Baptist Theological Seminary of Minneapolis, Minn.
 (M.Div., 2004; Ph.D., 2013).
 He was ordained in 2009 at Bible Baptist Church of Elk River, Minn. (now Otsego, Minn.).
 He has a wife and children too.
 Ryan is the associate editor of Hymns to the Living God (Religious Affections Ministries, 2017).
 He contributed to the Jonathan Edwards Encyclopedia (Eerdmans, 2017) and is the author of Understanding Affections in the Theology of Jonathan Edwards: "The High Exercises of Divine Love" (T&T Clark, 2018).